ogavrilov/pypdftool/README.md

 # pypdftool

+Tool for basic edit PDF.

+Basic edit variants:
-Tool for basic insert to PDF.
-The insert can be text in several lines, and also the insertion can be inscribed in a rectangle with a frame.
+ - addText - the insert can be text in several lines, and also the insertion can be inscribed in a rectangle with a frame (you can set some parameters, see below)
+ - print - in the PDF will include JavaScript code their in the opening PDF will start printing document (you can set page number for print or zero for print all pages)
+ - rotate - in the PDF will rotate page (you can set angle and page number for rotate or zero for rotate all pages).

 Text of insertion can be customized using color, fon and size.
 The color and width of line of the rectangle can also be customized.

+#### Requirements

+ - PyPDF2
+ - ReportLab

 ## How to use